ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## toYear

 Converts a date or date with time to a UInt16 number containing the year number (AD).
+Also accepts zero arguments and returns the current year at one of the moments of query analysis.
+The same as ‘toYear(now())’ or ‘toYear(today())’.

 Alias: `YEAR`.